What is Botox?

 What is Botox Used For?

 Botox is used for a wide variety of reasons that are both medical and cosmetic.
 While Botox was originally created to help treat conditions such as cerebral palsy and nerve conditions, it has grown to become a popular cosmetic procedure as well.

-Botox also treats other conditions, such as migraines, muscle spasms, oily skin, neck lines, genital sweating, and Hyperhidrosis (excessive sweating).
-Botox essentially freezes the body’s sweat glands at the area of injection, preventing them from producing sweat.
+Botox also treats other conditions, such as migraines, muscle spasms, oily skin, necklines, genital sweating, and Hyperhidrosis (excessive sweating).
+Botox essentially freezes the body’s sweat glands in the area of injection, preventing them from producing sweat.

 How Long Does Botox Last?

 Botox takes between seven and ten days for full results to present themselves, although most reach their full results much quicker than that.
 After treatment, Botox will typically last up to four months before another set of injections is needed.
 If you are happy with your results following your Botox injections, keeping them fresh can be done with regularly scheduled Botox injections to keep the results lasting longer.

 Recovery After Botox Injections

 For those interested in Botox, it is common to wonder what to expect after your treatment, as well as what the recovery is going to be like.
 Botox recovery time is minimal and does not require much downtime if any at all.